OpenDDS/OpenDDS/docs/devguide/xtypes.rst

 ..
     Sect<16.9>

-Spec issues tracked in OMG's Jira database can be viewed at https://issues.omg.org/issues/lists/dds-xtypes-rtf

-* Inconsistent topic status isn’t set for reader/reader or writer/writer in non-XTypes use cases
+* Inconsistent topic status isn't set for reader/reader or writer/writer in non-XTypes use cases

-* DDSXTY14-29: Define the encoding and extensibility used by Type Lookup Service
+* :omgissue:`Define the encoding and extensibility used by Type Lookup Service <DDSXTY14-29>`

-* DDSXTY14-33: Enums must have the same "bit bound" to be assignable
+* :omgissue:`Enums must have the same "bit bound" to be assignable <DDSXTY14-33>`

-* DDSXTY14-27: Default data representation is XCDR2
+* :omgissue:`Default data representation is XCDR2 <DDSXTY14-27>`

-* DDSSEC12-86: Type Lookup Service when using DDS Security
+* :omgissue:`Type Lookup Service when using DDS Security <DDSSEC12-86>`

-* DDSXTY14-35: Anonymous types in Strongly Connected Components
+* :omgissue:`Anonymous types in Strongly Connected Components <DDSXTY14-35>`

-* DDSXTY14-40: Meaning of ignore_member_names in TypeConsistencyEnforcement
+* :omgissue:`Meaning of ignore_member_names in TypeConsistencyEnforcement <DDSXTY14-40>`